 This beach packing list is functional, yet fun and stylish.
 I accept no less.

-Be sure to bookmark this post so you can use as a checklist in the future!
+Be sure to bookmark this post so you can use it as a checklist in the future!

 LUGGAGE